rikosintie/CookBook/Aruba/2930m-stacking.md

 ```

-Notice the the ID isn't set.
+Notice the ID isn't set.
 Run the following to set the stack ID to 1

 `switch(config)#stacking set-stack
 `